-projects.
+- ♦ Space lovers who would like to pursue a career related to space science. - ♦ Researchers who would like to establish links with Mainland China and international space research institutes and participate in large-scale space research projects. - ♦ Professionals who would like to build links with the growing space ecosystem in Mainland China and Internationally. - ♦ Entrepreneurs who would like to tap into the tremendous opportunities arising from the growing space economy.

-♦ Space lovers who would like to pursue a career related to space science.
+MSc

-♦ Researchers who would like to establish links with Mainland China and international space research institutes and participate in large-scale space research
+in

-♦ Professionals who would like to build links with the growing space ecosystem in Mainland China and Internationally.
+Space

-♦ Entrepreneurs who would like to tap into the tremendous opportunities arising from the growing space economy.
+Science

-Who should Take this Programme
+(60 credits)